nyrdz/firebase-glacier/README.md

 ----------

-##Preprocessors
+##Processors

 At this point, the project counts with just the database rules processor.
 It'll read the **glacier document** and serialize the `database` field in json format and will be saved into a file ready to be imported to the firebase project.

-To invoke all preprocessors (database rules preprocessor and storage rules preprocessor, for now) just:
+To invoke all processors (database rules processor and storage rules processor, for now) just:

     var glacier = require('firebase-glacier')
     glacier.build()

 It'll read the glacier document from `./firebase_spec/glacier.yml` and output `./firebase_spec/database.rules.json` and `./firebase_spec/storage.rules.json`

-###Database rules preprocessor
+###Database rules processor
-The **database rules preprocessor** will ignore all metadata fields and remove the leading slashes from any child of the `database` root field and
+The **database rules processor** will ignore all metadata fields and remove the leading slashes from any child of the `database` root field and

     var glacier = require('firebase-glacier')
     glacier.buildDbRules()

-###Storage rules preprocessor
+###Storage rules processor
 Not implemented yet

 ###Html generator